 Susan Soriente, Curator

-Home on the Range and Farm may be seen in the Lux Historical print gallery on the second floor of the LUX Center for the Arts from May 16, 2013 to September 10, 2013.
+The eighteen prints comprising Portraits Redux may be seen in the Lux Historical Gallery on the second floor of the LUX Center from September 12, 2013 to January 7, 2014.
 The exhibition is curated by Susan Soriente, Curator of the Gladys M. Lux Print and Historical Collections.